 Areas that fall under category 2 are important for maintaining native-dominated ecosystems, waterbirds, and coastal vegetation.
 While also native-dominated, these areas have the potential to support fewer species of plants and forest birds than the Category 1 areas.
-Category 2 areas include those supporting core waterbird concentrations as designated by USFWS, and any areas containing high-quality coastal vegetation, including islets.
+Category 2 areas include those supporting core waterbird concentrations as designated by the U.S. Fish and Wildlife Service, and any areas containing high-quality coastal vegetation, including islets.